Authorities investigating apparent active drug lab found inside Mansfield apartment

 MANSFIELD, MASS.
 (WHDH) - Authorities are investigating an apparent active drug lab found inside a Mansfield apartment early Monday morning.

-Emergency crews responding to a call for medical assistance at 17 Fulton Place around 1:20 a.m. determined that a male resident of the apartment building required transport due to erratic and irrational behavior, according to Mansfield police.
+Emergency crews responding to a call for medical assistance at 17 Fulton Place around 1:20 a.m. transported a resident of the apartment building to a local hospital after police say it appeared he was suffering from significant mental health issues.

-First responders discovered what appeared to be an active lab for manufacturing unlawful narcotics, police said.
+A search warrant was obtained for the man’s apartment, where authorities, including the Massachusetts State Fire Marshal’s Hazmat team, reportedly discovered specific ingredients that were consistent with attempting to manufacture an unlawful substance.

-It allegedly appeared that the apartment is occupied by the male that was transported.
+A quantity of the end product was seized and sent for testing at the state lab, police said.

 The building was temporarily evacuated but has since been declared safe.